erhnaks/IMS-22EnableMay2/README.md

 ### Installing

-1. Clone the repository from GitHub https://github.com/erhnaks/IMS-22EnableMay2 .
+1. Clone the repository from [Github-Link](https://github.com/erhnaks/IMS-22EnableMay2)
 2. Install it ims mvn java -jar (This will make sure the Java file executes)
 3. Open the project on Eclipse